alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 ### Fix

 Check if amdvlk or amdgpu-pro are installed by seeing if `ls /usr/share/vulkan/icd.d/ | grep -e amd_icd -e amd_pro` shows anything.
 If so, uninstall amdvlk and/or the amdgpu-pro drivers from your system.
-(This method may not catch all installations due to distro variations)
+(This method may not catch all installations due to distro variations).

 On arch, first install `vulkan-radeon` and uninstall other drivers.

+Avoid using the beta vulkan-radeon version.

+On arch, that means using the vulkan-radeon package from the official repositories and not the vulkan-radeon-git from the mesa-git repo.

 ## Failed to create VAAPI encoder